JesseBonanno/IndeterminateBeam/docs/example.rst

 Specifications
 --------------

-A propped cantilever ABC is fixed at A, support on a roller at C and carries a mid span point load of 15kN.
+A 3m long propped cantilever AB is fixed at A (x = 0 m), and supported on a roller at B (x = 3 m).

+The beam is subject to a load of 8kN acting downwards at the midspan, and a UDL of 6kN/m across the length of the support.

 E and I are constant.